COMFORTABLE AND RELAXED CARE HOME FACILITIES

 Birchwood is a fabulous house in a stunning setting.
-A former manor house, it still has the feel of a relaxed country house, enhanced by the beautiful 9-acres of landscaped gardens, which can be enjoyed all year round.
+A former manor house, it still has the feel of a relaxed country house, enhanced by the beautiful nine acres of landscaped gardens, which can be enjoyed all year round.
 We’d like to show you some of the facilities we have on offer that offer true value for money for all our residents.

 Our communal rooms are all attractive and enjoy views onto the stunning gardens.
 Residents can choose to sit in one of our two spacious lounges or our beautiful Victorian conservatory, complete with a passion-flower canopy and red and white grape vines.
 Lunch, tea and supper are enjoyed in our sunny, inviting dining room, where residents can sit at small tables with their friends.